×

 • Class 7 : Radioactive materials.

-• Class 8 : Corrosive materials (e.g. sulfuric acid, soda).
+• Class 8 : Corrosive substances (e.g., sulfuric acid, caustic soda).

 The Seveso Directive and high-risk sites (ICPE)